-The Medical Director, and the Vice President of Treatment Services are primarily responsible for all care and services provided at all locations.
-This includes authorizing procedures and treatments to be used by professional staff during your treatment at Seabrook House ®.
+The Medical Director and the Chief Clinical Officer are primarily responsible for all care and services provided at all locations.
+This includes authorizing procedures and treatments to be used by professional staff during your treatment at Seabrook House.

 Drug Rehab Patient Policy

 Alcoholism and Chemical Dependency is viewed as primary diseases in which an individual manifests a pathological relationship with alcohol and other mind-altering chemicals.
 Chemical dependency is viewed as a disease entity, progressive in nature, which can be interrupted but never cured.
 For this reason, the primary goal is continued, meaningful abstinence on the part of the chemically dependent person.
 Quite often, the patient is also beset with concomitant emotional and psychiatric disorders, which need to be identified and treated with equal energy.
 Therefore, all patients are assessed initially for both potential chemical dependency as well as mental health problems.

 Seabrook House believes that chemical dependency causes complex destructive personality changes in the family.
 Families suffer psychologically, socially, and, frequently, physically.
 Therefore, education is offered for family members and/or significant others.
 Seabrook House also provides information sessions, referrals and intervention services to families affected by a loved ones Chemical Dependency.